rxantony/MokaWebHookHandler/README.md

 * **Debugging On VS Code**

+    * Open this solution using VSCode IDE.
+    * Install the Coding Pack for Java - (Windows/MacOS) extension.
+    * Go to "explorer" left menu panel, find Maven menu section and expand webhookhandler-common lifecycle than run install.
-    * Open this solution and select "open and debug" menu on left panels, chose "Debug-Webhookhandler-consumer-api" to run all projects
+    * Go to "open and debug" menu on left panel, chose "Debug-Webhookhandler-consumer-api" to run all projects
-      at the same time
+      at the same time.

 * **Running the app**
     * .

-**Note**: all the classes in common folder are going to be moved into separate project as a library.
+**Happy Coding**